rjmfernandes/data-stream-quality/README.md

 ## Orders to Order_Customer

-Now we start really implementing our Stream data Quality validations.
+Now we start really implementing our Stream Data Quality validations.

-Let's start by creating a table associated with the aggreagtes of our source topic `shoe_orders`:
+Let's start by creating a table associated with the aggregates of our source topic `shoe_orders` (populated by a source connector):

 ```sql
 CREATE TABLE dimensions_orders(